 On the same day, the court reversed Wilson’s trial for prosecutorial misconduct, including improper cross-examination and a “grossly improper” closing argument.

 Robert Kelly was released on bond on September 22, 1995.
 He was indicted again on new charges of rape on April 29, 1996.
 The prosecution dismissed the previous charges and elected to go forward on the new charges of rape until September 23, 1999, when it dismissed those charges as well.

 Wilson was released from prison on bond on October 5, 1995.
 The charges against her were dismissed on May 22, 1997.

-Willard Scott Privott, a friend of Robert Kelly and owner of a local video store, spent 3½ years awaiting trial before he pleaded no contest to 37 counts of felony child abuse and was placed on probation.
+Willard Scott Privott, a friend of Robert Kelly and owner of a local video store, spent 3½ years awaiting trial before he pled no contest to 37 counts of felony child abuse and was placed on probation.
 Charges against the other three defendants were dismissed before they went to trial.

 – Maurice Possley